-ENGL 499 - Directed Studies in English Literature
+ENGL 499 - Directed Studies in English Literature Every Year, 1 to 3 (varies)

 This course gives an opportunity to do intensive study of a special topic or writer of particular interest to the student who will work closely with a member of the English faculty in tutorial meetings.
 Students must apply well in advance to a member of the English faculty in order to undertake a Directed Study.
 ENGL 499 is normally taken by students who are majoring in English.